aidudezzz/deepbots-tutorials/README.md

 ### Conclusion

 Now with the coding done you can click on the *Run the simulation* button and watch the training run!

 ![Run the simulation](/images/clickPlay.png)\
-Webots allows to
-speed up the simulation, even run it without graphics, so the training shouldn't take long, at least to see the agent becoming visibly better at moving under the pole to balance it.
-It takes a while for it to achieve the *solved* condition, but when it does it becomes quite good at balancing the pole.
-You can apply forces in real time by pressing Alt - left click on the robot or the pole and dragging.
+Webots allows to speed up the simulation, even run it without graphics, so the training shouldn't take long, at least to see the agent becoming visibly better at moving under the pole to balance it.
+It takes a while for it to achieve the *solved* condition, but when it does it becomes quite good at balancing the pole!
+You can even apply forces in real time by pressing Alt - left-click and drag on the robot or the pole.

-That's it for this tutorial!
+That's it for this tutorial! :)